JacobKerames/activity-classification/README.md

 # ActivityClassificationModel

-This repository includes data, code, and information outlining the procurement of testing and training data for an activity classification machine learning model in Create ML.
-The model will provide detection of an activity with either hand, or a lack thereof in watchOS application.
+This Github repository includes data, code, and information outlining procurement of testing and training data for activity classification in Create ML.
+The process includes raw motion data collection, labeling, and cleaning for training and testing the machine learning model.
+The trained model will provide detection of an activity with either hand, or a lack thereof, in a watchOS application.

-# What I Learned
+# Steps

-* Raw accelerometer and gyroscope data was collected from an Apple Watch in the form of .csv files.
+* Collect raw accelerometer and gyroscope data from an Apple Watch, in the desired frequency, and output to .csv files
-* A .json activity label log was created to specify the rounds, sessions and activities of the raw data samples with time stamps.
+* Create a .json activity label log to specify the rounds, sessions, and activities of the raw motion data samples, using time stamps.
-* Python was used in Google Colaboratory with the pandas library to condense all raw data into one file and add activity and session labels to over 50,000 samples.
+* Open Python in a console and use the pandas library to compile all raw motion data into one file and specify the session and activity of each sample.
-* Python was then used with the Turi Create library to create multiple .csv files.
-Each file includes accelerometer and gyroscope data of an activity and were used to train and test the activity classification machine learning model in Create ML.
+* In the Python console, use the Turi Create library to create multiple .csv files containing samples of a specific activity.
+These files will then be used to train and test the machine learning model.

 Portions of this work has been adapted from: https://github.com/skafos/ActivityClassifier